Arve/MMM-Entur-tavle/README.md

 <img src="./images/screenshot.png" align="right"> This is a departure board made for [MagicMirror²](https://magicmirror.builders/) using the [Entur API](https://developer.entur.org).
 The board can show the next departures for all public transport in Norway including any mode of transportation.

+## Emergency update notice

+Has your departure board recently stopped working?
+Entur recently EOL-ed their old API, and old installations broke.
+Please update your installation of MMM-Entur-tavle.

 ## Installation

 Enter your MagicMirror² module folder, e.g.: